Olga-devops/GKE/README.md

-Terraform module for GKE with custom buckets
+Terraform module for GKE with default node pool
 -
 To be able to use following terraform module please follow the documentation.